New vs. Used Warehouse Pallet Racking Systems – Which is Best?

 Higher Initial Cost

 The investment in new industrial racking systems can be substantial, impacting the financial planning of businesses, especially smaller ones.
-The price difference between a brand-new and a used system could be inhibitive if you are working with particularly tight budgets.
+The price difference between a brand-new and a used system is usually significant.

 Longer Lead Times